Boten–Vientiane railway

-The Boten–Vientiane railway is the Lao section of the Lao–China Railway (LCR), running between the capital Vientiane and the northern town of Boten on the border with Yunnan, China.
+The Boten–Vientiane railway is the Lao section of the Laos–China Railway (LCR), running between the capital Vientiane and the northern town of Boten on the border with Yunnan, China.
 The line was officially opened on 3 December 2021.

-A collaboration project between Laos and China, the line's northern end is directly connected to the Chinese rail system at Mohan in Yunnan, through the Yuxi–Mohan railway, and has provisions in the south to link with the Bangkok–Nong Khai high-speed railway in Thailand and possibly all the way to Singapore via HSR.
+A collaborative project between Laos and China, the line's northern end is directly connected to the Chinese rail system at Mohan in Yunnan, through the Yuxi–Mohan railway, and has provisions in the south to link up with the Bangkok–Nong Khai high-speed railway in Thailand and possibly all the way to Singapore via HSR.
 The railway ends at Vientiane South cargo station.
 The Boten–Vientiane railway is an integral section of the central line on the Kunming–Singapore railway, and was constructed as part of the Belt and Road Initiative (BRI).

 History

+The railway is part of the Laos–China Railway which is in turn part of the broader Laos–China Economic Corridor.

 Planning

-Laos is the only landlocked country in Southeast Asia, which gives it a competitive disadvantage in trade.
-During the French rule, the French failed to materialize a possible plan to build a railway in Laos, with only the 7 km Don Det–Don Khon railway being completed.
-A railway link through Laos would greatly reduce cargo transit times and transportation costs between Laos and China.
+Laos is the only landlocked country in Southeast Asia, which burdens it with a comparative disadvantage in trade.
+During French rule, the French failed to develop a plan to build railways in Laos, with only the 7 km Don Det–Don Khon railway being completed.
+A railway link from China through Laos would greatly reduce cargo transit times and transportation costs between the two countries.

-The first talks about the railway linking Laos and China began in 2001; Lao politician of Chinese descent Somsavat Lengsavad was reportedly the driving force behind the project on the Laotian side.
+The first talks about the railway linking Laos and China began in 2001.
+A Lao politician of Chinese descent, Somsavat Lengsavad, was reportedly the driving force behind the project on the Laotian side.
 In October 2010, plans were announced for a 530 km standard gauge railway linking Vientiane to Xishuangbanna, in Yunnan province in China.
 Construction was expected to begin in 2011, for completion in 2014.
-There were plans to extend this railway south from Vientiane to Bangkok.
+There are plans to extend this railway south, from Vientiane across the Thai border to Bangkok.

-The project initially stalled in the wake of the corruption scandal of China's minister of railways Liu Zhijun in 2011, but negotiations continued.
-In November 2012, the Laotian press was reporting that the money for the construction of the railway would be borrowed from the EXEM Bank of China; the construction would be started in 2013, and complete in 2018.
-By 2015, a revised plan was agreed upon in which both countries would jointly finance and operate the railway under a build-operate-transfer arrangement.
+The project initially stalled in the wake of the 2011 corruption scandal involving China's minister of railways, Liu Zhijun, but negotiations continued.
+In November 2012, the Laotian press reported that the money for the construction of the railway would be borrowed from the Export–Import Bank of China, and construction would be started in 2013 and completed in 2018.
+By 2015, a revised plan was agreed upon, under which both countries would jointly finance and operate the railway with a build-operate-transfer arrangement.
 Construction work worth US$1.2 billion was awarded to the China Railway Group in September 2015.